YourNiceCv

 By YourNiceCV Team10 min read read

 Whether you are securing a new role or asking for a pay rise in your current job, preparation is key.
-This guide provides actionable tips, data sources, and word-for-word scripts to help you negotiate confidently in the UK market.
+This guide provides actionable tips, data sources, and word-for-word scripts to help you negotiate confidently in the US market.

 1. Do Your Research (Know Your Worth)

-Your CV Reflects Your Value
+Your resume Reflects Your Value

 You cannot negotiate effectively without data.
 "I want more money" is not a compelling argument.
-"The market rate for this role is £X" is a fact-based discussion.
+"The market rate for this role is $X" is a fact-based discussion.

-Where to find UK salary data:
+Where to find US salary data:

 • Networking: Ask peers in similar roles (tactfully) or recruiters you have a relationship with.